KonnectExtension

 name: gateway-control-plane # The KonnectGatewayControlPlane resource name

-Data Plane authentication
+Data plane authentication

 The DataPlane, in order to be configured in Konnect, needs a client certificate.
-This certificate can be manually created and managed by the user, or automatically provisioned by Kong Gateway Operator.
+This certificate can be manually created and managed by the user, or automatically provisioned by Kong Operator.

 Manual certificate provisioning